 Metal currycombs and even some extremely hard plastic curries can do more harm than good, warns Harris.
 “A very harsh material can create small nicks in the skin, particularly over areas like the hipbones,” she says.

 Harris says metal currycombs are best reserved for cleaning brushes as you groom; to tackle a mud-caked winter coat, she recommends a shedding blade applied with a light hand.

-Materials: synthetic (plastic) or natural fibers (bassine, palmyra, rice root or unionfiber) Cost: $7 to $14.
+HARD (DANDY) BRUSHES Materials: synthetic (plastic) or natural fibers (bassine, palmyra, rice root or unionfiber) Cost: $15 to $25.
 Brushes with comfort grips are usually the more expensive option.
 Shopping tip: Focus on the diameter of the brush bristles—that will tell you the size of dirt particles the brush will remove most effectively.

 These brushes, which typically have oblong handles and stiff, large-diameter bristles, are the workhorses of a grooming kit.
 “Brushes only remove dirt particles that are close in size to that of the bristles,” explains Harris.
 “So hard brushes with large, coarse bristles are for removing dried dirt and heavy mud.”

 When purchasing a hard brush, consider your climate and the type of dirt your horse usually collects.
 If you live in an area where caked-on mud is common, go for a firm brush with large bristles.
 If mud is less of a problem, you can opt for a “medium” hard brush.
 “You don’t want a brush that’s coarser than you need because some thin-skinned or sensitive horses can really object to a very hard brush,” says Harris.